haim3307/VxJsUploadBundle/Resources/doc/index.md

 ## Preamble

-This version of the bundle was developped and test with Symfony 2.2 only.
+This version of the bundle was developed and test with Symfony 2.2 only.
 However, this version should work with Symfony 2.1 and 2.0 but some bug may happend.

 ## Installation